 Show Notes

-Wong BHH et al., PNAS - Mouse and human studies show the LPC transporter Mfsd2a enables plasma-derived LPC uptake into keratinocytes, preserving linoleate-rich phosphatidylcholine pools and promoting epidermal differentiation.
+Wong BHH et al., Proc.
+Natl.
+Acad.
+Sci.
+U.S.A - Mouse and human studies show the LPC transporter Mfsd2a enables plasma-derived LPC uptake into keratinocytes, preserving linoleate-rich phosphatidylcholine pools and promoting epidermal differentiation.
+Key terms: Mfsd2a, lysophosphatidylcholine, keratinocyte differentiation, linoleic acid, lipidomics.

 Study Highlights: